 “A man identified as Floyd Lee Corkins II, who had volunteered at a local center administered by homosexual activists, entered the offices of the Family Research Council (FRC) and opened fire on the security guard.
 The guard, Leo Johnson, was able to subdue his attacker despite a gunshot wound, and DC police soon arrested Corkins.”

-According to federal authorities, Corkins told the guard at the Council that, “I don’t like your policies” before shooting him in the arm.
+According to federal authorities, Corkins told the guard at the Council, “I don’t like your policies” before shooting him in the arm.
 Corkins has been charged with assault with intent to kill.